JohnRSim/NFTHACK2022/README.md

 ... in development.. https://github.com/JohnRSim/Snapchat-OpenSea-Lens
 Install our Snapchat OpenSea lens and point it at the Opensea NFT Library to view NFTs that we have hooked up!

-# Enhancing OpenSea with AR Player support within Twitter for Social share
+# Enhancing OpenSea Social share<br />AR Player support within Twitter
 Enables users to share OpenSea NFT page to twitter and display the interactive 3D NFT Asset - currently OpenSea only shows a static image of 3D content.

 # Interlinked NFT Bridge